Arceveti/SM64-v2/README.md

 - Don't fall after a star grab if the floor is too far below Mario (Arceveti) *
 - Hold A when bouncing on an enemy to jump higher (Arceveti) *
 - Hold Z while twirling to descend faster (Arceveti) *
+- Air steps while ground pounding, preventing stuff like clipping through whomps (Arceveti) *
 - Ground pound jump similar to SMO *
 - Underwater Ground pound similar to SMO *
+- Ground pound dive similar to SMO, but can also be used to cancel out of a ground pound if the analog stick is held back (Arceveti) *
 - Platform Displacement 2 is modified to work with static objects, such as TTC Treadmills (Arceveti)
 - Improved slope fix and exposed ceilings fix (Arceveti)
 - Improved wall collision detection (frameperfection/Frame#5375)